Maple Balsamic Tempeh Bowls

 - In a small bowl combine maple syrup, balsamic vinegar, tamari, 2 teaspoons oil and minced garlic.
 Add tempeh triangles into a shallow dish with a large surface area, pour maple balsamic marinade over the tempeh, toss to coat and let tempeh marinate in the fridge for 1 – 24 hours.
 Stir the mixture a couple times while marinating, if possible.

 - Once tempeh has marinated, start cooking the rice by combining the coconut milk, vegetable broth, pumpkin, rice and sea salt in a medium saucepan over medium-high heat.
 Bring to a boil, cover and reduce heat to medium-low.
 Allow rice to simmer until the liquid is completely absorbed and rice is tender, about 15 to 20 minutes.
 Once cooked, stir, cover and set aside until the tempeh and broccoli are ready as well.

-- Steam broccoli and compile bowls by starting with a base of pumpkin rice.
+- Assemble bowls by starting with a base of pumpkin rice.
 Top each bowl with pan-glazed tempeh and steamed broccoli.
-Season with salt and pepper to taste and top each bowl with hemp parmesan, if using.
+Season with salt and pepper to taste and top each bowl with pepitas, if using.